 Let’s start with DFS because it is the most natural to write.
 We walk into a cell, mark it as visited, recurse on each unvisited neighbor, and stop the moment we reach the exit.

-This implementation returns True as soon as it finds any path from start
+This dfs function returns as soon as it finds any path from start to exit.

-to exit.
-It does not care whether that path is short, it just commits to the
+It does not care whether that path is short, it just commits to the first one it

 Look closely at the final orange path.
 Is it the shortest?
 Probably not.
 DFS happily follows long, winding corridors before considering shorter alternatives.
 It only knows “go deeper, backtrack on dead ends”.